Spot Market vs Contract Freight

 Contract freight involves a formal agreement between a carrier and a shipper (or broker) to haul a specific volume of freight at a predetermined rate over a set period — typically 6-12 months.
 The shipper guarantees a certain number of loads per week or month, and the carrier commits to providing capacity.

 Contract rates are typically set during annual bid seasons (most shippers rebid their freight annually).
-The rate is negotiated based on projected volumes, lane economics, and market conditions.
+The rate is negotiated based on projected volumes, lane economics, and market conditions — see our guide on how contract rates are set and how to bid freight contracts.
 Once agreed, the rate stays fixed regardless of spot market fluctuations — which means the carrier earns the same rate whether spot rates spike to $4.00/mile or drop to $1.80/mile.

 Side-by-Side Comparison